ChrisDevalme/Expense-Tracker/README.md

 )
 ```
 This allows for a one to many relationship letting every user have many transactions.
-The User conroller handles authorizatication and loging a user in.
-While the transaction conrollers have been split into 2 (expense & income) for more functionality.
+The User conroller handles loging in a user.
+While the transaction model tracks each income and expense transaction.

-### As for the routes /user path controllers everything User related:
+### As for the controllers /user path controls everything User related:
 ```javascript
 // Create a User
 router.post('/', userCrtl.create)